logo

-Have you ever thought that Google sheet can do the web scraping for you?
-The truth is, as a powerful cloud-based tool, Google Sheets can scrape data from websites by using 5 functions!
+Have you ever thought that Google Sheets can do web scraping for you?
+The truth is, as a powerful cloud-based tool, Google Sheets can scrape data from websites.
+With its powerful functions, like IMPORTXML and IMPORTHTML, users can extract data directly from websites, simplifying data collection and analysis tasks.
 With the scraped data, you can share it directly with your team or friends or integrate it with other third-party tools.

-5 functions of Google Sheets for Web Scraping
+5 Methods of Google Sheets for Web Scraping

 Method 1: Using ImportXML in Google Spreadsheets